 The Portrait Gallery is committed to providing access to all visitors.
-We want to make your visit as easy and comfortable as possible.
-This page contains information to help you plan your visit.
-For information about tours and programs, visit Access Programs
+This page contains information to help you plan your visit so that is as easy and comfortable as possible.

 Service dogs are welcome.
 The SI follows the U.S. Department of Justice’s ADA requirements for service dogs.
 The dog must be trained to assist a person with a disability.
 Visitors are not allowed to bring emotional support animals into Smithsonian museums.

 Visitors Who Use Wheelchairs or Other Mobility Devices

 Arriving and Parking

 Limited metered parking is available on the streets around the museum.
 Red Top meters are reserved for drivers with disabled parking placards.
 For more information about the Red Top Meter Program, check the District Department of Transportation website.

-ADA parking spaces are available, for a charge, at nearby parking garages.
+ADA parking spaces are available at nearby parking garages.
 View the map of their locations.

-Visitors using the MetroAccess paratransit service should tell the driver to go to 800 G Street, or to G and 8tth Street.
+Visitors using the MetroAccess paratransit service should tell the driver to go to 800 G Street, or the corner of G and 8tth Streets.

 Getting Around in the Museum

 Elevators serve all areas of the building.
 All restrooms and water fountains are wheelchair accessible.
-Family/companion care restrooms are located on the first and second floors near the F Street elevators, and in the Luce Foundation Center on the third floor.
+Family/companion care restrooms are located on the first and second floors near the F Street elevators.